prelert/engine-java/README.md

     engineApiClient.closeJob(baseUrl, jobId);

-We can now request the results using one of the client's _getBucket_ functions.
-In this case the third parameter tells the client whether or not to include the anomaly records in the bucket results for now we just want the buckets and their anomaly scores.
+We can now request the results using the fluent [BucketsRequestBuilder](src/main/com/prelert/rs/client/BucketsRequestBuilder.java) class.
+In this example the first 100 buckets are requested, for now we just want the buckets not the anomaly records so the `expand` option is not used.

+    BucketsRequestBuilder builder = new BucketsRequestBuilder(engineApiClient, jobId).take(100);
-    Pagination<Bucket> page = engineApiClient.getBuckets(baseUrl, jobId, false);
+    Pagination<Bucket> page = builder.get();

-`getBuckets` returns a `Pagination` object containing the buckets.
+The `get()` method returns a [Pagination](src/main/com/prelert/rs/data/Pagination.java) object containing the buckets.
 If there are more than one page of results `page.getNextPage()` returns the URI to the next page of buckets.

     while (page.getNextPage() != null)